 perspective of their works’ impact on other teams and brought the element of best practices to each intake discussion.
 Interviews became brainstorming exercises whereby processes were debated and alternatives or opportunities to streamline were institutionalized.

 Project artifacts included process and workflow maps, step-by-step instructions and in every case described the bigger picture completely such that a new recruit would both understand what they needed to do and why.
 Confluence was used for all outputs – a technology which facilitated a more wiki-like end-product that could be maintained by the teams on a go-forward basis.
-In addition to having an operating guide the client was proud to show sales, customer or regulatory stakeholders the client was able to realize improved internal processes that benefited from industry perspective and best practices.
 As appropriate, Confluence was also used to automate tasks (like handoffs) and create electronic audit trails for risky process steps.
 The idealized process maps and documentation that resulted from this exercise quickly became status quo as new recruits to their young organization were trained from the materials.
 Outputs created the basis through which the service provider was audited by regulatory agencies for controls certifications.Download Case Study